Fody/Fody/README.md

 ## Edit and continue

 Edit and continue is not supported.
+There is no extension point to re-weave an assembly after the edit part.

 ### Reasons